ihmeuw/easylink/docs/source/tutorial/index.rst

 Introduction
 ============
-EasyLink is a framework that allows users to build and run highly configurable record linkage pipelines.
+EasyLink is a tool that allows users to build and run highly configurable record linkage pipelines.
 Its configurability enables users to "mix and match" different pieces of record linkage software by ensuring that each piece of the pipeline conforms to standard patterns.